 Culture Language Arts Network (CLAN)

 Culture Language Arts Network (CLAN) utilizes Native culture as a tool to promote community connection, safety, and drug and alcohol prevention.
-The program provides opportunities to learn and practice our cultural traditions and language.
-They are geared towards Native youth, adults, and families, but CLAN classes and events are open to all.
+The program provides opportunities for families, youth, and adults to learn and practice our cultural traditions and languages.
+CLAN classes and events are open to all at no cost to participants.

 Our activities are infused with Dakota and Ojibwe languages and are rooted in traditional teachings.